 - The psychological treatments available to you on the NHS and privately

-- How CBT can help you manage symptoms of anxiety and depression
+- How psychotherapy can help you manage symptoms of anxiety and depression

-- The recommended medication for mental health difficulties in pregnancy and postnatally
+- The recommended medication for anxiety and depression in pregnancy and postnatally

 - The different types of peer support you can access